jessica-ewald/fastbmdR/README.md

 # fastbmdR

 `fastbmdR` is an R package designed for performing computationally-efficient dose-response analysis of omics data.
+It's intial implementation in our [2019 publication in Bioinformatics](https://academic.oup.com/bioinformatics/article/37/7/1035/5881631).
+The fastbmd curve fitting functions are hosted in the [ExpressAnalyst webtool](https://www.expressanalyst.ca), and you can follow Basic Protocol 10 in [this publication](https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.922) to learn how to use ExpressAnalyst for dose-response analysis.

 ## Installation